Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Introduction

-In this note we tie the notions of sandpile models and weighted Leavitt path algebras together.
+In this article we tie the notions of sandpile models and weighted Leavitt path algebras together.
 We start in Section \ref{weightedgraphssec} by defining {\it weighted graph monoids}, and show that these include the sandpile monoids.
 We then show in Section \ref{confluencesec} that any weighted graph monoid satisfies the {\it Confluence Property}.
-In particular, this property will allow us to identify the unit group of the weighted graph monoid.
-With these preliminaries established, we move towards our main result (Theorem \ref{conicrit}) by casting the theory of sandpile monoids in an abstract algebraic setting.
+In particular, this property will allow us to identify the unit group of the weighted graph monoid (Proposition \ref{cansurv}).
+With these preliminaries established, we move towards our main result by casting the theory of sandpile monoids in an abstract algebraic setting.
 To do so we utilise two foundational works of George Bergman: the Diamond Lemma~\cite{bergman78}, and the Universal Ring Construction~\cite{B}.
-The first work will allow us to re-establish that sandpile monoids have unique normal forms (Section \ref{diamondsec}), while the second will allow us to realise monoids of certain algebras as graph monoids (Section \ref{wLpasection}).
-In Section \ref{connectionsection} we achieve our main result, in which we show that, starting from a sandpile graph $E$, considering $E$ as a weighted graph $(E,w)$ for an appropriate weight $w$, we obtain that $\SP(E) \cong \mathcal V(L_\K(E,w))$, and consequently that $G(E) \cong K_0(L_\K(E,w))$ as well.
-Furthermore, we identify those unweighted Leavitt path algebras which arise as sandpile algebras.
+The first work will allow us to re-establish that sandpile configurations have unique normal forms (Section \ref{diamondsec}), while the second will allow us to realise monoids of certain algebras as graph monoids (Section \ref{wLpasection}, see especially Theorem \ref{kspcts}).
+In Section \ref{connectionsection} we achieve our main result (Theorem \ref{conicrit}).
+The key consequence of Theorem \ref{conicrit} is that, starting from a sandpile graph $E$ having a specified form ('conical'), and considering $E$ as a weighted graph $(E,w)$ for an appropriate weight $w$, and considering a specific weighted subgraph $(F,w_r)$ of $E$, we obtain that $\SP(E) \cong \mathcal V(L_\K(F,w_r))$.
+Consequently, we conclude that $\mathcal{G}(E) \cong K_0(L_\K(F,w_r))$ as well.
+Furthermore, we identify those sandpile monoids which arise as the $\mathcal{V}$-monoid of a standard (i.e., unweighted) Leavitt path algebra.

 The connection established in Theorem \ref{conicrit} between sandpile monoids and weighted Leavitt path algebras allows us to naturally associate an algebra, a \emph{sandpile algebra}, to the theory of sandpile models, thereby opening up an avenue by which to investigate sandpile models via the structure of the sandpile algebras, and vice versa.
-We take up such an investigation in \cite{AH2}.